AKSW/LLM-Sparql-Results-2024/README.md

 # LLM-Sparql-Results-2024
 temporary repository for publishing results on anonymous github.
-Will be moved to a permanent location later on.
+Will be moved to a permanent location(github & zenodo) later on.

 ## Results for 4 SPARQL SELECT query related task types:

-* [SparqlSyntaxFixing](SparqlSyntaxFixing): Fixing syntax errors in SPARQL SELECT queries
+* [SparqlSyntaxFixing](SparqlSyntaxFixing/README.md): Fixing syntax errors in SPARQL SELECT queries
-* [Text2Sparql](Text2Sparql): Generate SPARQL SELECT queries from textual questions
+* [Text2Sparql](Text2Sparql/README.md): Generate SPARQL SELECT queries from textual questions
-* [Text2Answer](Text2Answer): Generate the answer for a textual question with a given knowledge graph
+* [Text2Answer](Text2Answer/README.md): Generate the answer for a textual question with a given knowledge graph
-* [Sparql2Answer](Sparql2Answer): Generate the answer for a SPARQL SELECT query with a given knowledge graph
+* [Sparql2Answer](Sparql2Answer/README.md): Generate the answer for a SPARQL SELECT query with a given knowledge graph

 ## Files generated for each run: